Helen Savage / Natalie Hickman, Kelly King & Richard Farrow

 Please make an appointment via the school office by emailing firstname.lastname@example.org, to arrange a mutually convenient time.
 If your child is going to be absent from school please ring the office on 0161 881 4266 and leave a message on the answer phone before 9.30 am.
 If you are collecting children for an appointment please remember to sign your child out at the school reception.

-Our PPA (Planning, Preparation and Assessment) time will be on Wednesday morning and covered by Midge Murray, Kieran Bentley and Nicky Appleby.
+Our PPA (Planning, Preparation and Assessment) time will be on Wednesday afternoon and covered by Midge Murray, Kieran Bentley and Nicky Appleby.